stevearrants/styleguide/docs/beconcise.md

 ## Keep sentences and paragraphs short

-If a sentence has more than 25 words, try to split it to make the points clearer.
+If a sentence has more than 25 words, try to split it to make the points more straightforward.

 Vary sentence length.
 This helps keep readers interested and varies your tone.
 Too many short sentences sound terse and like you're giving orders.
-Longer sentences help the flow as well.
+Longer sentences also help the flow.

 Do the same for paragraphs.
 If it looks long, it is.
 Try to break it up.
 Let's look at some examples.
 Instead of:

 > Generally, we update the software regularly.
 When an update is scheduled for
 > release, we will alert you that it occurred.
 It is